A windy night is followed by a windy morning, so I pack up quickly and start hiking just as Rob, Peter and John begin to prepare breakfast.

 From Tyndall Creek it is a short (five miles) hike to today’s goal Wallace Creek.
 On the way there the JMT crosses another amazing place: Bighorn Plateau.

 The lake would make a fine campsite as well.

 When hiking the JMT southbound Bighorn Plateau is the first place where you can see Mt.
 Whitney – and this time it’s the real one 😉

 At Wallace Creek I camp again together with Rob and his boys.

 I could have easily continued today to Guitar Lake and then summit Mt.
 Whitney tomorrow.
 I’ve thought about it for a while, but then decided against it.

 There’s only one drawback: I will arrive in Lone Pine on a Friday afternoon, and the next bus out of there will be on Monday morning, that means being stuck for the weekend in the little town.

 On the other hand: I’m here to spend time on the trail, and not to catch a bus.
-And all the friends I have met on the trail seem want to finish on Friday, maybe we can reach the summit together…
+And all the friends I have made on the trail want to finish on Friday, maybe we can reach the summit together…

 And I’m happy as well because my backpack just got a few hundred grams lighter. 😉

 Distance hiked on JMT: 13.8 mi / 22.0 km